 Move to the Head of the Class.

-Our graduates are reflective teachers and advocates who impact a changing world.
-Over the past ten years, an average of 95% of our graduates were hired immediately and are currently working in school districts and agencies in the metropolitan area, across the nation, and around the world.
-The School of Education has a reputation for graduating excellent teachers and advocates who are well prepared to teach and advocate for today’s children and youth.
+Our graduates are reflective teachers who impact a changing world.
+Over the past ten years, an average of 95% of our graduates were hired immediately and are currently working in school districts.
+The School of Education has a reputation for graduating excellent teachers who are well prepared to teach today’s children and youth.
 Our comprehensive programs focus on content knowledge, research-based pedagogy, and practical application through field-based and clinical experiences.

 At Avila University, you will find small class sizes that allow more one-on-one attention from your professors, who are committed to helping you meet your professional goals.
 Once you graduate, you will be prepared to enter the workforce with the knowledge, skills, and confidence necessary to employ the latest educational technologies with children and youth.